youwen5/web/routes/+acknowledgements.typ

 #blockquote[Great artists steal.]

-Every component and style on this website is hand-crafted because web design is an art, but it’s an art I’m not very good at.
-So I’ve shamelessly bootlegged countless design motifs off of cool websites made by much more talented people.
+Every component and style on this website is hand-crafted because web design is an art, but it's an art I'm not very good at.
+So I've shamelessly bootlegged countless design motifs off of cool websites made by much more talented people.
-This page is my best effort to credit the people I’ve stolen designs from.
+This page is my best effort to credit the people I've stolen designs from.

 In no particular order: